Chart Color Schemes

 Hahndorf - Echunga ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Hahndorf-Echunga had a cultural diversity score below average, with 83.1% of its population born in Australia, 91.2% being citizens, and 95.4% speaking English only at home.
-Christianity was the predominant religion, comprising 47.8%.
-Judaism, however, was overrepresented at 0.1%, compared to 0.1% across Greater Adelaide.
+Hahndorf-Echunga, as per the 2016 Census, had a cultural diversity index of below average with 83.1% born in Australia, 91.2% being citizens, and 95.4% speaking English only at home.
+Christianity was the predominant religion at 47.8%.
+Judaism, however, showed an overrepresentation with 0.1%, compared to Greater Adelaide's 0.1%.

 Frequently Asked Questions - Diversity